 In this chapter, we describe the two main algorithms to be used for S5P Cloud retrieval.
-S5P_CLOUD_OCRA is the default algorithm for obtaining the fractional cloud cover from S5P broad-band spectral measurements and is described in section 5.2.
-S5P_CLOUD_ROCINN is the default algorithm for the cloud optical thickness and cloud-top height products, and is described in section 5.3.
+S5P CLOUD OCRA is the default algorithm for obtaining the fractional cloud cover from S5P broad-band spectral measurements and is described section 5.2. in S5P CLOUD ROCINN is the default algorithm for the cloud optical thickness and cloud-top height products, and is described in section 5.3.
 Section 5.4 contains a discussion on the application of these algorithms to trace gas total column retrieval.
 An in-depth description of the operational cloud retrieval algorithms OCRA and ROCINN used for TROPOMI can be found in [Loyola et al., 2018].

-5.2 S5P CLOUD OCRA for fractional cover
+5.2 S5P\CLOUD\OCRA for fractional cover